Serenity (Prosumer and Murat Tepeli album)

 Serenity is a collaborative album by DJ Achim Brandenburg, known by his stage name as Prosumer, and producer Murat Tepeli.
 The record also features vocals from Elf Biçer on some tracks.
-It was released on the label Ostgut Ton in January 2008 to generally positive reviews from critics, who favored the duo for making using their old Chicago house sound while still managing to sound contemporary.
+It was released on the label Ostgut Ton in January 2008 to generally positive reviews from critics, who favored the duo for making use of their old Chicago house sound while still managing to sound contemporary.

 Production and composition

 Around ten years before Serenity, Achim Brandenburg and Murat Tepeli first met at a Hard Wax shop in Saarbrücken.
 But it wasn't until Brandenburg moved to Berlin and Murat moved to Cologne that they started making music together.
 Regarding Brandenburg's musical partnership with Tepeli, he said in an interview, "It’s a feeling of understanding.
 I hear his feelings in his music and that triggers something similar in me, so I can come up with vocals.
 He sings, representing what he’s doing and it all comes together — it fits."

 Unlike most other house and techno releases which often compile tracks, Serenity has more full-on songs and has an actual storyline.
 According to Brandenburg, "When were thinking about making an album, we thought the tracks we can put out on EPs; but if we do an album, we want to really do something that feels like an album that has a story to tell, that has a storyline in itself — something you would want to listen to at home.
 At home I listen to dance music, but a lot of stuff I play in the club while DJing I don’t listen to at home.
 It’s perfect for the dance floor, but at home, I go for something which is more song-based."

 For the tracks Brandenburg and Tepeli together, they started with Murat sending instrumental ideas he had for years, occasionally with vocals, which were then rearranged or had additional parts like a 303 added to them.
 Brandenburg said, "A lot of it came together spontaneously while mixing the album.
 With “Butterfly,” we actually did the track the day before the mastering started."